 Finding the Best Places to Retire Since 2006!

-Overview: Tega Cay sits on a densely forested peninsula on the eastern edge of 13,400-acre Lake Wylie.
+Peaceful Tega Cay sits on a densely forested peninsula on the eastern edge of 13,400-acre Lake Wylie in northern South Carolina.
 It is about 20 miles south of Charlotte, North Carolina and was built as a gated community in the 1970s.
 It is now incorporated.

 Cost of Living: 15% above the national average